 Water and Chemicals: The Two Most Dangerous Things to Your Concrete’s Health

 Wintertime concrete care, as far as garages go, should focus on keeping these two things off your garage floor.
 This is easier said than done in some cases.
 Your car’s tires can track a whole bunch of gunk in, and the physical force exerted as your car pulls in grinds everything from pebbles to water into the concrete below.

 Even though you’re not applying these materials to your garage floor itself, your tires and boots can still track them in.
 Keep your driveway shoveled and, if you must, use a non-water soluble material for traction on the ice.

-Though it’s far too late to do this this season (sealants must be applied above a certain temperature and with no water on the concrete), remember that sealing your concrete right before winter starts is one of the best ways to protect it.
-Sealant acts as your concrete’s armor; a fresh coat is one of the best ways to ensure your garage floor.
+Though it’s far too late to do this season (sealants must be applied above a certain temperature and with no water on the concrete), remember that sealing your concrete right before winter starts is one of the best ways to protect it.

+Bring that same kind of care inside to your garage floor.
 A quick squeegee job after you get out of your vehicle stops water and deicers from eating at the concrete below.
 Going the extra mile when it comes to concrete care is one of the best ways to ensure its longevity.

 In Search of a Savvy Concrete Company?
 You’ve Found One in Creative Concrete